chihab/ngx-access/README.md

 // Usually we will
 // - define in a configuration file: access.json  [See below]
-// - get the configuration from the server [See below] const access: AccessConfiguration = {
+// - get the configuration from the server [See below] export const ACCESS_CONFIGURATION: AccessConfiguration = {
   Home: {
     User: {
       Email: {